Back to Visual Testing Handbook

 Next, we’ll build the simplest-possible CommentList implementation so that we can ensure our tests are set up correctly.

-Inside your src directory, create a new folder called components, then by a new file called CommentList.jsx with the following content:
+Inside your src directory, create a new folder called components, then create a new file called CommentList.tsx with the following content:

 Copy